esper-io/dev-docs/docs/home/devconsole/device-management/remote-adb.md

     ```
 4. Disconnect usb cable from the device.
 You should be able to connect adb via port 5555 over tcp

-5. Setup [esper-cli](https://docs.esper.io/home/espercli.html) and configure for your enviornment on to the host machine.
+5. Setup [esper-cli](https://docs.esper.io/home/espercli.html) and configure for your environment on to the host machine.
    - Check your espercli version: espercli -v
    ```sh
    #espercli -v